n0sfer666/FSD-Task-4-v2/README.md

  set_new_position(thumbler_state: T_Thumbler_Data) { ... };
  ```
 The main method of the model.
 It receives data from the view layer, than makes the necessary calculations and through the update() method sends new data back to the view layer (using presenter layer)
-(check for a step movement, collision of two thumblers)
+(check for a step movement, collision of two tumblers)

 - **update**
  ```Javascript